joao-parana/spark-on-centos/README.md

 described in the
 [programming guide](http://spark.apache.org/docs/latest/programming-guide.html).

-#### Self-Contained Applications
+#### Self-Contained Java Applications

 Suppose we wish to write a self-contained application using the Spark API.
 We will walk through a simple application in Java (with Maven).

 This example will use Maven to compile an application JAR, but any similar build system will work.

 We’ll create a very simple Spark application, `SimpleApp.java`: